 The Chance music is a modern type of music where the original creator has no specific goal of creating a specific song but stumbles upon it while composing.

-The Cavatina is the part of a bigger musical work where one of the instrument players or singers sings or plays solo.
+The Cavatina is part of a bigger musical work where one of the instrument players or singers sings or plays solo.

 The Chance musicChromatic scale is a scale that does include the 12 notes which make an octave.